 Illegal Traffic Stop – A good lawyer will call into question the arresting officer’s motivation for your stop.
 If there was no legitimate reason for pulling you over in the first place, the officer made an illegal stop and you have grounds to fight your OWI charge.

 Improper Field Sobriety Test – The state of Wisconsin has strict standards for field sobriety tests.
 If the equipment wasn’t properly calibrated or the procedures were not completely followed and accurately evaluated, you have a case for fighting your DUI charges.
-Every DUI case, including yours is unique.
+Every DUI case is unique.
 One of our experienced OWI attorneys will review your charges to determine the best defense for your case.

 It’s estimated an OWI will cost you over thirty thousand dollars throughout the course of your life.

 In addition to fines, your insurance rates will skyrocket, and you will have serious legal consequences affecting the rest of your life.